Lifting up the voices of DWC participants

 We believe the most effective way to advocate for systems change is to ensure the lived experiences of DWC residents and participants are at the forefront of our work.

 With that in mind, we launched the DWC Advocates Program in 2016.
 The five-month training program provides women with the tools and training to become successful, confident advocates for themselves, for other women experiencing homelessness, and for DWC.
 DWC Advocates participate in a six-hour foundational course that covers the basics of advocacy and storytelling, before choosing one of three specialization tracks in (1) public speaking and media interviews, (2) lobby meetings, or (3) written advocacy.
-Each group them meets individually to continue training, which includes active participation in press interviews, public policy meetings, lobby visits with legislators, fundraising events, and press conferences.
+Each group then meets individually to continue training, which includes active participation in press interviews, public policy meetings, lobby visits with legislators, fundraising events, and press conferences.

 Throughout the years, DWC Advocates have had the special opportunity to meet and speak with public figures like California Senator Holly Mitchell, Former U.S. Secretary of Housing & Urban Development Julián Castro, Former Texas Congressman Beto O’Rourke, Los Angeles Congresswoman Karen Bass, and California Congresswoman Maxine Waters.